John Elway: Executive career

-In December 2010, Elway expressed interest in working as the Broncos' top football executive, after having dinner with Broncos owner Pat Bowlen.
-However, he expressed no interest in being a head coach or general manager after Josh McDaniels' firing, saying, "I'm not interested in being a head coach.
+In December 2010, Elway expressed interest in working as the Broncos' top football executive after having dinner with Broncos owner Pat Bowlen.
+However, he stressed he did not wish to be a head coach or general manager after Josh McDaniels' firing, saying, "I'm not interested in being a head coach.
 I'm not interested in being a general manager.
 I don't have that kind of experience to be able to pick those players day in and day out and such."

 On January 5, 2011, Elway was named general manager and executive vice president of football operations of the Broncos, with the final say in all football matters.
 In this capacity, he reported to team president Joe Ellis and was the immediate supervisor for the head coach of the team.
 General manager Brian Xanders was actually retained, but served mostly in an advisory role to Elway.
-Xanders left the team after the 2011 season, and Elway assumed the role of general manager which gave him complete control over the football side of the Broncos operation.
+Xanders left the team after the 2012 season, and Elway assumed the role of general manager which gave him complete control over the football side of the Broncos operation.

 Under Elway's management, the team signed free agent quarterback Peyton Manning, who was just released by the Indianapolis Colts.
-In four seasons from 2012 to 2015, the Broncos won four division titles, two AFC Championships, and reached Super Bowl XLVIII where they were soundly defeated 43-8 by the Seattle Seahawks despite holding the regular season's top offense.
+In four seasons from 2012 to 2015, the Broncos won four division titles, two AFC Championships, and reached Super Bowl XLVIII where they were soundly defeated 43–8 by the Seattle Seahawks despite holding the regular season's top offense.

 Elway responded to the Super Bowl loss by signing defensive end DeMarcus Ware, cornerback Aqib Talib, and safety T. J. Ward for the 2014 season.
 After losing in the divisional playoffs to the Indianapolis Colts, Elway dismissed John Fox, who won four divisional championships in his four years as Broncos head coach.

 Elway hired Gary Kubiak, his former backup quarterback and former Broncos offensive coordinator, as the new head coach for the 2015 season.
 Elway and Kubiak also brought back Wade Phillips, a former Broncos head coach, for his second stint as the team's defensive coordinator.
-Elway won a third Super Bowl as part of the Broncos franchise, on February 7, 2016, when Denver defeated the Carolina Panthers 24-10 in Super Bowl 50.
+Elway won a third Super Bowl as part of the Broncos franchise, on February 7, 2016, when Denver defeated the Carolina Panthers 24–10 in Super Bowl 50.
 This gave him his first Super Bowl win as Executive VP/GM, to go along with the two he won as the team's quarterback.

 In 2017, Elway received the Mizel Institute Award for his philanthropic contributions to Denver and the state of Colorado.

 Elway tested positive for COVID-19 in November 2020, and returned to the team on November 12.
 Following the 2020 season, Elway announced that he would step down as general manager but continue to serve as the Broncos' president of football operations.
 He was succeeded as general manager by George Paton.

-In February 2022, Elway would take on a new position as an outside consultant that reports directly to Paton.
+In February 2022, Elway took on a new position as an outside consultant that reports directly to Paton.
+As of April 2023, Elway had no contractual affiliation with the Denver Broncos and his official role with the club had ended.